build-trust/ockam-website/src/content/learn/blog/open_source_as_an_integrator.md

 With the proliferation of devices, apps, and web APIs, there are an incredible amount of tools that are integrated with each other.
 Without open source interfaces widely available to encourage their integration, they would be much less connected than they are now.

-## Connect Systems Without Building Every Integration
+## You Can Connect Systems Without Building Every Integration
 With so many tools available, no developer can possibly build every possible integration.
 Translation layers solve this problem.
 That’s why we chose to build Ockam to support this need.
 Specifically, the open source projects of Ockam address many of the needs for translation layers between devices and cloud services.

 Ockam provides software development kits and hosted cloud services to securely connect your devices to popular cloud servers like Amazon Web Services, Microsoft Azure, and Google Cloud.
 Our tools are open source, encouraging both community introspection and contribution.
 Building upon open source’s natural role as an integrator, we’ve focused on a thin—but important—layer of the stack.